-Teaching Assistant Professor, Language Instructor
+Teaching Assistant Professor

 - 2019 “Youssou N’dour: I Bring What I Love as a Window into the Frictions between Islam and popular Music in Senegal,” Journal of African Cultural Studies.
 Accessible here

-- 2019 “Negotiating a Feminist Musical Language in a Twenty First Century Senegalese Muslim Society,” Book Chapter, In African Languages and Literatures in the Era of Globalization, Eds.
+- 2019 “Negotiating a Feminist Musical Language in a Twenty First Century Senegalese Muslim Society,” Book Chapter, in African Languages and Literatures in the Era of Globalization, Eds.
 Esther Mukewa Lisanza and Leonard Muaka.
 Palgrave Macmillan. pp. 213-238.
 Accessible here

-- 2018 “Film Review of Children of the Mountain, Priscilla Anany (Ghana, 2016),” In Research Africa Reviews.
+- 2018 “Film Review of Children of the Mountain, Priscilla Anany (Ghana, 2016),” in Research Africa Reviews.
 Duke University Press.
 Accessible here.